Enable sorting for columns by setting the

 sortingOrder on either

-preference, allowing you to defined a common default, and then tailoring per column.
+colDef will get preference, allowing you to define a common default,

 Example: Sorting Order and Animation